Demystify This!

 Replacing Naughty Words

-“Why do we think Glenn’s a rebel?”
-I asked his unofficial fan club.
-“If we drill down into his complaints, they’re the same as ours.
-The only difference is he swears when he says them.”
-If his fans were honest, they would say, “I don’t know,” but they’ll then add something like, “He just tells it like it is.”
-The obsessive language nerd, who studies the effects and affects of swear words, knows that they’re one of the best vehicles we’ve ever invented to properly convey exaggerated emotions, and hard-core truths.
+The obsessive language nerd, who studies the effects and affects of swear words, knows swear words are one of the best vehicles we’ve ever invented to properly convey exaggerated emotions, and hard-core truths.
 As George Carlin once said, “They offer excellent punctuation.”

 We don’t know much about linguistics, but we know our swears, naughty words, and vulgarity.
-We know them, we love them, and they are ours in a way that defines us, as we define them.
+We know them, we love them, and they are ours in a way that defines us, as much as we define them.
 We didn’t know a whole lot about them when we were younger, but we were eager to meet them.
-And when our rascally and gruff uncle Jim introduced us to them, we laughed harder than anyone in the room, because we wanted him to think we were all too familiar with them.
-We also thought our uncle Jim was the coolest person in the room, because he wasn’t so stuffy that he refused to swear in front of children.
+And when our rascally uncle Jim introduced us to them, we laughed harder than anyone in the room, because we wanted him to think we were all too familiar with them.
+We also thought our uncle Jim was the coolest person in the room, because he wasn’t afraid to swear in front of children.
 We thought that meant he was treating us like adults, and we loved him for it.

 Repetition eventually breeds familiarity, yet we know nothing about their history.
 We don’t care where they came from or how old they are, and we still don’t.
 We might grow to know a lot about how to use them now, how they permeate and penetrate, but most of us have no idea that our favorite swears are probably the same ones our authority figures used to tell their authority figures off.
 Depending on our age, they might be the same words that our great-grandfather used to tell his authority figures off.
 Does that matter?
 It doesn’t.
 They may have been theirs then, but they’re ours now.